 When I was 11 years old I set up a telegraph system between the main and guest houses on our family farm.
 My brother and I tapped out messages back and forth using the code chart in the boy scout handbook.
 On my 12th Christmas my parents gave me a Knight-Kit Star Roamer Receiver kit, and it changed my life.
 It led me into electronics and SWL radio, then into Ham Radio, and ultimately into a career as a technician and engineer.
 The old Star Roamer still occupies an honored position in my Shack.
-One night I made a discovery at a place on the dial marked “1.8 mc,” and the people I heard talking there called themselves Hams.
+One night when I was 13 I made a discovery at a place on the dial marked “1.8 mc,” and the people I heard talking there called themselves Hams.
 I went to the library and checked out every book i could find about Hams so I could become one.

 It was about this time that my friend Rick got his novice license and the call WN6WKR.
 He and I always talked Ham Radio on the school bus, and he invited me to his house to see his Ameco transmitter and Lafayette receiver in action.
 Seeing his station in action caused me to redouble my efforts to become a Ham with my own station and callsign.
 Rick also introduced me to Charlie Heilman WB6GJG, a local ham that soon became a second father to me.

 In my novice life Ham Radio was all CW.
-I worked all summer to buy my novice CW station: the old Viking, a couple crystals, a military surplus hand key, and a Knight R100A receiver (built from a kit!).
+I worked all summer to buy my novice CW station: the old Viking, a couple crystals, a military surplus hand key, and a Knight R100A receiver.
 I often stayed up all night rag chewing with Rick and working the occasional state that came by on the 40 meter novice band.
 My only antenna was a 40 meter dipole.
-In a few months my first DX was KG6AAY on the island of Guam, and Charlie helped me build a 15 meter beam.
-I eventually worked another 80 countries on the 15 meter novice band, some of them very rare.
+In a few months my first 40-meter DX was KG6AAY on the island of Guam, and I caught the DX bug.
+Charlie helped me build a 15 meter beam, and I eventually worked another 80 countries on the 15 meter novice band, some of them very rare.
 The old Viking was made in 1951, the same year I was born, and weighed a little less than I did.
 I had to adjust 5 knobs just to tune it up.
 It was crystal-controlled on one frequency in each novice band with 75 watts input power to the 4D32 final.
 I still have a scar on my wrist from an RF burn I got when I forgot to kill the plate voltage before opening the lid and sticking in my hand, bumping my key in the process.
 I was a novice when transmitters could kill you.
 Every time I hit the key, the Viking sagged the line power so much it shrunk the picture on the TV set in my parent's bedroom.
 My father had to wire a separate circuit from the main panel to my room to supply MORE POWER.
 The Knight R100A receiver drifted so badly I put it on a timer so it would come on several hours before I got home from school.
 I later borrowed a National NC-270 receiver that was a much better performer (the first piece of commercially manufactured gear I ever used).